 In addition, similar to the pattern we saw when examining reader profiles in our third blog post, there was a relationship between a child’s access to reading material at home—specifically books—and the frequency with which they read for fun.
 Frequent readers had access to more than twice as many books as infrequent readers.
-Kids also revealed that print matters: Among children who had read an eBook in the past year, only 16% said they preferred eBooks.
-Overall, 65% of children said they will always want to read books on paper, even when eBooks are available.
+From stocking up the library with physical books that students can bring home to subscribing to an eBook service that students can access from personal or loaned devices, increasing their access to books in school and at home should be a key priority for educators.

 We see four key takeaways from these surveys:

 The majority of children find reading and reading-related activities to be enjoyable, so engaging students in reading can, itself, be motivating.